Bone Marrow Stem Cells

 What “Differentiation” Means in Stem Cell Therapy

-In addition, again, like fat-derived stem cells, bone marrow stem cells have growth factors and anti-inflammatory qualities that help speed healing and reduce inflammation.
+In addition, again, bone marrow stem cells, bone marrow stem cells have growth factors and anti-inflammatory qualities that help speed healing and reduce inflammation.
 This all means that stem cells are microscopic packets of potential.
 They essentially remain in their undifferentiated state until the body signals them to become whatever type of cell is needed to heal injury, fight disease, repair damage, or grow healthy new tissue.

 When stem cells are concentrated then released back into the patient, they flow to the area affected by disease or injury where they become the type of cells needed as well as help signal dormant stem cells already in the area to “switch on.”
 Simultaneously, the growth factors within the stem cells boost the body’s healing responses.
 Additionally, the bone marrow stem cells’ anti-inflammatory qualities reduce pain.